kunkunsh/kunkun/README.md

 > Kunkun is a cross-platform extensible app launcher like Raycast or Alfred.
 > All extensions run in a sandboxed environment by default to ensure security.

+> [!WARNING]
+> This project is still in the early stages of development.
+> There are known compatibility issues with Linux.
+> Author is working on fixing them.

 ## Demo Video and Instructions

 - YouTube: https://youtu.be/HfQb38s8VjY